jpedroribeiro/VoucherCompanion/README.md

-# VoucherCompanion
+# VoucherCompanion 🙍
 Proof of concept of a Chrome extension that detects (1) if the current merchant page has any offers on VoucherCodes.co.uk.

-If **positive**, display the offer and a link to the site.
+If **positive** 🙋, display the offer and a link to the site.

-If **negative**, display a similar merchant offer and a link to the site.
+If **negative** 🤷‍♀️, display a similar merchant offer and a link to the site.

 (1) Currently parsing JSON (this is a hackathon project after all!), future iterations could use an API.